anakagzo/AI-powered-Search-Engine/README.md

 - Re-ranking pipelines

-- Embedding is intentionally decoupled to allow flexibility in downstream system design.
+- Embedding is intentionally decoupled to allow flexibility in downstream system design - Chunk content to be embedded using Embedding Model (OpenAI Embedding) and added to the chunk before storage.

 ## Assumptions